 Only hiring native speakers and denying use of the native/first language (L1) only serves to undermine (and insult) multilingual local teachers and contradicts numerous studies showing the benefits of using the native language to learn a second or subsequent language.
 I certainly feel insulted when people say they will not learn languages from non-native speaking teachers because I am a non-native teacher of French.
 I am fluent in the language and have years of teaching experience, as well as several degrees and publications, and yet because my native language is not French that somehow makes me inferior to native speakers with no experience or education in teaching.
 In many ways, I actually prefer non-native speakers as teachers because then I know they have gone through the same experience as me in learning the language and they know the mistakes that I am likely to make and how to avoid them.
-Many people do not want to learn from non-native speakers because of their accent or the fear that the teacher will make mistakes, but many native speaker teachers make mistakes in the language as well.
-More importantly, most of the input in the foreign language needs to come from authentic sources of language use rather than from the teacher anyway.
+Many people do not want to learn from non-native speakers because of their accent or the fear that the teacher will make mistakes, most of the input in the foreign language needs to come from authentic sources of language use rather than from the teacher anyway.

 This problem is more rampant among English classes since English is taught much more often across the globe, but the prejudice remains for all languages.
 And it leads into the second issue of banning the L1, because if the teacher is monolingual then he or she cannot resort to another language in the classroom.
 Yet second language acquisition research provides no reason to ban the L1 completely from the classroom, and there certainly exists research to support that using the L1 is more effective for certain aspects of language learning – such as explaining grammar or tasks, disciplining students, translations for ambiguous words, etc. Of course, there are limits to how much the L1 should be used as the amount of input in the second language (L2) is extremely important.
 But the L1 does indeed help in learning the L2 and creating connections between the two languages.
 As there is some overlap among languages in the brain, it can be impossible to “turn off” the L1 when using the L2.
 Code-switching and constantly moving between languages and cultures is entirely normal – it is not something to be banned or looked down upon.